Rainbows After Storms

 Rainbows After Storms (はなにあらし, Hana ni Arashi) is a Japanese manga series written and illustrated by Ruka Kobachi.
 It was serialized on Shogakukan's online platform Sunday Webry from November 2017 to August 2023, with its chapters collected in thirteen tankōbon volumes.

+Plot

+Chidori and Nanoha, a pair of teenage students at an all-girls school who are each other's best friends and girlfriends, enjoy their everyday lives while keeping the romantic nature of their relationship a secret.

 Publication

 Written and illustrated by Ruka Kobachi, Rainbows After Storms was serialized on Shogakukan's online platform Sunday Webry from November 24, 2017, to August 18, 2023.
 Shogakukan collected its chapters in thirteen tankōbon volumes, released from April 12, 2018, to September 12, 2023.

-In February 2024, Viz Media announced that it licensed the manga for English publication.
+In February 2024, Viz Media announced that it had licensed the manga for English publication.
+The first volume was released on December 10, 2024.
 As of August 12, 2025, five volumes have been released.